arklumpus/VectSharp/Readme.md

 ## Introduction
 **VectSharp** is a library to create vector graphics (including text) in C#, without too many dependencies.

 It includes an abstract layer on top of which output layers can be written.
-Currently, there are two available output layers: **VectSharp.PDF** produces PDF documents, while **VectSharp.Canvas** produces an `Avalonia.Controls.Canvas` object ([https://avaloniaui.net/api/Avalonia.Controls/Canvas/](https://avaloniaui.net/api/Avalonia.Controls/Canvas/)) containing the rendered graphics objects.
+Currently, there are three available output layers: **VectSharp.PDF** produces PDF documents, **VectSharp.Canvas** produces an `Avalonia.Controls.Canvas` object ([https://avaloniaui.net/api/Avalonia.Controls/Canvas/](https://avaloniaui.net/api/Avalonia.Controls/Canvas/)) containing the rendered graphics objects, and **VectSharp.Raster** produces raster images in PNG format.

 VectSharp is written using .NET Core, and is available for Mac, Windows and Linux.
 It is released under a GPLv3 license.
 It includes 14 standard fonts, also released under a GPL license.

 ## Installing VectSharp
-To include VectSharp in your project, you will need one of the output layer NuGet packages: [VectSharp.PDF](https://www.nuget.org/packages/VectSharp.PDF/) or [VectSharp.Canvas](https://www.nuget.org/packages/VectSharp.Canvas/).
+To include VectSharp in your project, you will need one of the output layer NuGet packages: [VectSharp.PDF](https://www.nuget.org/packages/VectSharp.PDF/), [VectSharp.Canvas](https://www.nuget.org/packages/VectSharp.Canvas/) or [VectSharp.Raster](https://www.nuget.org/packages/VectSharp.Raster/).

 ## Usage
-In general, working with VectSharp involves: creating a `Document`, adding `Page`s, drawing to the `Page`s' `Graphics` objects and, finally, exporting them to a PDF document or `Canvas`.
+In general, working with VectSharp involves: creating a `Document`, adding `Page`s, drawing to the `Page`s' `Graphics` objects and, finally, exporting them to a PDF document, `Canvas` or PNG image.

 * Create a `Document`:
 ```Csharp